 This easy Christmas craft is perfect for toddlers and preschoolers.
 The coffee filter Christmas trees can be used as puppets when singing O Christmas Tree or the Five Little Christmas Trees song.
 You can also add a string or hook and hang them on your tree!

-Coffee Filter Christmas Trees Kids Craft
+How to Make a Coffee Filter Christmas Trees Kids Craft

 My son loves easy crafts, and since Thanksgiving is over, we've been gearing up for Christmas.
 In addition to our handprint Christmas tree cards, we made these adorable coffee filter Christmas trees to use during one of our favorite holiday songs: Five Little Christmas Trees.
 If you don't know the words, check it out!
 Kids love singing it and acting it out!